xN1ckuz/OpenIPTVItaly/README.md

 - Rai 5 HD
 - Rai Movie HD
-- Rai Premium HD
 - Sky TG24
 - Rai Storia HD
 - **Boing Plus (+1 / Channel 45)**
   Currently, no stable IPTV stream is available.
+  This channel is kept in the playlist **only to preserve correct LCN numbering**.
+- **Teledue (Channel 12)**
+  Currently, no stable IPTV stream is available.
-  The channel is kept in the playlist **only to preserve correct LCN numbering**.
+  This channel is kept in the playlist **only to preserve correct LCN numbering**.

 All notable changes are documented in **[CHANGELOG.md](CHANGELOG.md)**.